MKWorldWide/GameDin/@memories.md

 [v4.0.1] Development: Successfully pushed comprehensive AWS Amplify v4.0.0 upgrade to GitHub repository.
 Commit hash: 395b827c4.
 Pushed 18 files with 8,452 insertions and 2,561 deletions including new self-selecting optimization system, AWS Amplify specific optimizer, enhanced Vite configuration, updated AWS Amplify Gen2 configuration with enterprise security and monitoring, performance testing scripts, image optimization scripts, and comprehensive build scripts.
 All changes are now available on GitHub main branch and ready for AWS Amplify deployment testing with optimal performance across all devices and network conditions.

+[v4.0.2] Development: Fixed AWS Amplify deployment dependency issues by performing clean install of all dependencies.
+Updated Vite to v7.0.2, Lighthouse to v12.7.1, and Vitest to v3.2.4 for better compatibility.
+Resolved missing package-lock.json entries including emoji-regex@8.0.0, string-width@4.2.3, get-stream@8.0.1, and other dependency mismatches that were causing npm ci failures.
+Fixed security vulnerabilities with npm audit fix --force.
+Successfully pushed fix to GitHub (commit hash: ea32485a3) with 4,644 insertions and 564 deletions.
+AWS Amplify deployment should now succeed without dependency lock file errors.

 # PROJECT STATUS SUMMARY

 ## ✅ COMPLETED